 Our approach to working with clients

-Compliance On Demand is a consultancy providing regulatory and ancillary, but not legal advice, to a wide range of clients in the real estate industry.
+Compliance On Demand is a consultancy providing regulatory and ancillary, but not legal advice, to a wide range of clients primarily in the real estate sector and also in other industry sectors in which we and our related entities operate.
 We pride ourselves on our approach to client service and strive at all times to perform to the highest standards.
 This document sets out the formalities of working with us and should be read in conjunction with our Engagement Letter.
 If there is any conflict between our Engagement Letter and this document, then our Engagement Letter will take priority.
 These terms will apply to everything we do for you now and in the future.
 If this changes, we will inform you in writing.
 These terms are subject to English Law and the Courts in England & Wales shall have exclusive jurisdiction over any dispute relating to them.

 When you first instruct us